PDF to MemoryStream C#

 var renderer = new ChromePdfRenderer();

-// Convert the specified URL into a PDF document.
-The RenderUrlAsPdf method fetches the content from the URL
+// Convert the URL into PDF

 PdfDocument pdf = renderer.RenderUrlAsPdf("https://ironpdf.com/");